Summer travelHeading off for a summer break? Check out our guide to staying safe and healthy abroad

 Get comprehensive travel health insurance that covers everything you want to do and any health conditions that you have.

-Even if you are going to Europe and have already got a free European Health Insurance Card (EHIC) check it is still valid and has not expired.
+Even if you are going to Europe and have already got a free European Health Insurance Card (EHIC) check it hasn't expired.
+Note that the EHIC will be valid until 31 December 2020.
+After this date, validity of the card will depend on arrangements with individual countries, check the Gov.uk website for updates and advice.
 Remember – an EHIC only gives you access to basic emergency care and you still need your own travel insurance.

 Take a basic first kit including items like pain relief, gauze, antiseptic, tape, plasters and tweezers.